Problem: Emotionally traumatized girls in Pokhara, Nepal are being forced out school because they are unable to stay calm and focused.

 Solution: Mind-Full is series of self-regulation games that helps children improve their ability to stay calm focused so that they can learn more effectively in school.

 How was success measured?
 A 14 week test trial was conducted in Nepal.
 The results showed that the girls were able to self regulate their emotions through the game, and carry effects of the self regulation to their classrooms and playgrounds.

 Made in collaboration with:

 Dr. Alissa Antle

 Nepal House Society

-Research and synthesis on mindfulness, affect regulation, chronic pain, and trauma therapy on adults and children.
+Researcher - Analyzed multiple studies on mindfulness, affect regulation, chronic pain, and trauma therapy on adults and children.

 Mind-Full is made for the Nepal House Society, a school located in Pokhara, Nepal.
 Many of the girls at the school have trouble staying calm and focusing as a result of trauma they have endured (e.g. poverty, domestic violence).
 The Nepal House Society provides a variety therapy for the girls at the school and aims to help them in transitioning into government schools.